cjpaine109/ai-notebooks/Mini-Batch Gradient Descent/README.md

     ```

 2. **Open the Jupyter Notebooks**:
-    Open `mini_batch_gradient_descent.ipynb` in Jupyter Notebook to run and explore the code.
+    Open `mini_batch_gradient_descent.ipynb` in Jupyter Notebook to run and explore the code or
-    Open `mini_batch_gradient_descent_class.ipynb` in Jupyter Notebook to run and explore the code.
+    open `mini_batch_gradient_descent_class.ipynb` in Jupyter Notebook to run and explore the code.

 ## Explanation of the SGD: